Simmered in rich chicken stock, this dish is finished with lemon juice and thyme for fresh appeal.

 Sea salt and fresh ground pepper

-1. Wash and scrub the turnips, then cut into 1-inch-long pieces.
+1. Wash and scrub both the turnip and carrots, then cut into 1-inch-long pieces.

-2. Heat butter and oil over medium-high heat in a large saucepan, then and add shallots and turnips.
-Sauté for about 10 minutes, stirring occasionally until the turnips begin to caramelize.
+2. Heat butter and oil over medium-high heat in a large sauce pan, then and add shallots, turnips and carrots.
+Sauté for about 10 minutes, stirring occasionally until vegetables begin to caramelize.

 3. Add chicken stock, and a dash each of salt and pepper.
 Cover with a lid and turn heat down to low.
-Let simmer for another 5 minutes, or until stock has started to be absorbed by turnips.
-Add the turnip greens and simmer another 5 minutes, or until all the stock has been absorbed and the greens are wilted and tender.
+Let simmer for another 10 minutes, or until stock has mostly been absorbed by veggies.
 Add lemon juice and fresh thyme, then season to taste with more salt and pepper as needed.
 Serve warm.

 Another wonderful side dish to accompany this week’s classic Bavarian fare.

 1 large bunch rainbow Swiss chard, lower ends of stems removed, and then coarsely chopped

 Pinch red pepper flakes

 1. Heat oil in a large sauté pan over medium heat.
 Cook garlic and onions, stirring often, until fragrant and golden, about 3-5 minutes.
 Stir in red pepper flakes, and cook until fragrant, about 30 seconds.
 Stir in Swiss chard and 1 teaspoon salt.